MicroEJ/docs/VEEPortingGuide/platformQualification.rst

 Create the Test Suite Module
 ----------------------------

-The Test Suite module implements the tests of the module to be tested.
+The Test Suite module contains the tests of the Foundation Library to be qualified.

 Create the Test Suite Module Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~